Skip to content

 Dependency injection

-Plugins are free to utilise dependency injection internally.
+Plugins may use dependency injection frameworks internally.

 2. Development